brefphp/bref/docs/web-apps/docker.md

 ---

 AWS Lambda support running a Docker Container as a handler for your function.
-This alternative is a last resort  when:
+This alternative **is a last resort** when:

 - Your Lambda Function is larger than 250MB when unzipped
 - You need more than 5 extensions
 - You need resources locally installed (e.g. mysqldump)

+> Note: this documentation page assumes that you have read about [web apps on Lambda](../runtimes/http.md) first.

 ## Docker Image

-Bref helps you deploy Docker to AWS Lambda by offering out-of-the-box base images that are package for the Lambda environment.
+Bref helps you deploy to AWS Lambda using Docker by offering out-of-the-box base images that are package for the Lambda environment.
 Here is an example of a Docker image